Guide to Kindergarten in Singapore: Choosing the Right Preschool for Your Child

 To embark on this career, certain academic credentials are essential:

-4. WSQ Higher Certificate in Infant Care: This qualification is essential for those looking to specialise in early intervention education for infants.
+WSQ Higher Certificate in Infant Care: This qualification is essential for those looking to specialise in infant care in Singapore, particularly in early intervention and infant development settings.

 Certification and Accreditation